checkmarx-ltd/cx-flow/docs/Bug-Trackers-and-Feedback-Channels.md

     notification: true
 ```

-If using SendGrid, only the notification field and the API Token are required.
+If using Sendgrid, only the notification field and the API Token are required.

 ```yaml
 cx-flow: